 Consider this: the more you write, the more you can write.
-In yesterday’s article about making the switch to writing fiction, I said that your skills are transferable:
+In this article about making the switch to writing fiction, I said that your skills are transferable:

 Expect that training yourself to write fiction will take a little time until fiction becomes comfortable.
 Know this: your fiction writing will IMPROVE all your writing.
 I don’t expect you to take this on trust, but you will be amazed to find that your nonfiction improves when you write fiction.

 In a nutshell: it’s impossible to predict where lightning will strike.
 Both fiction and nonfiction can make money for you.
 No one knows what will make the most money for you soonest… 🙂 So, if you want to write both… go ahead.

 In light of that, let’s look at some things you may want to consider.

 1. The Size of Your Catalogue on Amazon Counts.